-Yesterday I spent a relaxing morning baking Espresso Brownies with White Chocolate Cappuccino Ganache.
+Yesterday I spent a relaxing morning baking Small Batch Espresso Brownies.
 The recipe is from a new book by Debby Maugans called Small-Batch Baking for Chocolate Lovers.

 In her first book, Small-Batch Baking, Debbie shared methods for scaling recipes down to two to three servings and included nifty tricks such as baking cakes in soup cans, using mini loaf pans for small batch brownies and making free-form pies.
 In this book, she uses those same techniques (she seems to have even refined them a bit), but focuses on chocolate.
 A few that I’ve already bookmarked are Chocolate Cherry Bread, Cinnamon Chocolate Scones and Chocolate Ginger Spice Cupcakes.